 - The third section is labeled as Allowed Content.
 It controls Music, Podcasts, News, Movies, Siri, and Websites.

-- The next section is Privacy which let the parents control the iPhone's Privacy and security settings.
+- The next section is Privacy, which lets the parents control the iPhone's privacy and security settings.

 - The section termed Allow Changes will prevent the kid from making changes to settings such as Accounts, Cellular Data Usage, Background App Refresh, Volume Limit, and TV provider.

 - The last section includes a restriction over Apple's Game Center.
 You can control Multiplayer games, adding friends, and Screen Recording features of the games.

 Screen Time - the Stronger iPhone Parental Control with iOS 12 and later version

 Apple Inc. is trying to do its best to minimize the kid's addiction to the phone and introducing new tools to quantify the time spent on the iPhone.
 That's why they introduce the new Screen time feature for stronger Parental Control over the kid's activities.

 - Screen Time: This feature will break down the time the kids spend on their iPhones.
 It will also analyze that how often the kids pick their iPhone and the notifications, they get in the whole day on every app. you can get a weekly report of the usage of phones and every individual app.

 - App Limits: The parents can put a time limit on the use of the apps with a 24-hour basis system.
 By the time the app limit of the applications is over, the parents will get a notification.